Mareșal (tank destroyer): Prototypes

-The first two models were built in the first half of 1943.
-One of them used a mortar on a T-60 tank chassis, that shot rocket-assisted rounds.
+The first models were built in the first half of 1943.
+According to one source, one of them used a mortar shooting rocket-assisted rounds on an unmodified T-60 tank chassis.
 The conclusion taken after trials was that neither the armament nor the chassis (in its unmodified state) were adequate for the tank destroyer role.
 The second model, created for the artillery role, used a Katyusha rocket launcher and was tested on 16 and 26 June and 22 July 1943, being discontinued as well.